DavTho1983/WeatherAPI/README.md

 <code>pip install eventlet</code>

-run the celery worker in the terminal with
+run the celery worker in the terminal from the same directory as celery.py with

 <code>celery -A Weather worker -l info -P eventlet</code>